Codylon-Studios/TaskMinder/docs/src/development.md

 - You can manually compile the code by running `bun run build`, or use `bun run build:fe` and `bun run build:be` to compile the frontend and backend separately.
 After building, start the server with `bun run dev`.

-- We recommend using linting/formatting tools to maintain code quality.
-To use ESLint and Prettier (frontend only) on this project, simply run: `bun run lint .`.
+- We use linting/formatting tools to maintain code quality.
+To use ESLint and Prettier (frontend only) on this project, simply run: `bun run lint`.

 - When updating the Prisma schema, remember to run `bunx prisma generate` to regenerate the client and TypeScript types in `node_modules/`.
   Before committing your changes, make sure to run `bunx prisma migrate dev` to create and apply the necessary migration files to your local database—skipping this step may result in broken or inconsistent code.